Al Wahda FC

 Al Wahda Football Club (نادي الوحدة لكرة القدم) is an Emirati professional football club based in Abu Dhabi, that competes in the UAE Pro League.
 The club was founded in 1974 and plays its home games at the Al Nahyan Stadium.
-The club's colours are maroon, grey and white.
+The club's colours are maroon, navy blue and white.

 History

 Foundation

 The first team created in Abu Dhabi was Al-Ahli in 1966, followed respectively by Al-Ittihad in 1968, Al-Falah and Al-Wahda in 1969.
 In 1974, a decision was made by the Minister of youth and sport to create Abu Dhabi SC by merging Al-Ittihad and Al-Wahda on 13 March 1974, and to create Al-Emirates SC by merging Al-Ahli and Al-Falah on 3 June 1974.
 In 1984, Abu Dhabi SC and Al-Emirates SC merged to create Al-Wahda FC.

 Modern era

 In 1999, Al Wahda won their maiden UAE League title with 8 points ahead of their rivals Al Ain.
 In 2018, Al Wahda changed its official logo as part of a new club redesign.